dynamicguy/dynamicguy/site/content/values/_index.md

       product design and development process.
 Once we identified the problem we’re solving and who the users are we can begin prototyping ideas and testing assumptions.
-  - heading: Sustainable farming
+  - heading: Product Concepting 1 - 3 Week Sprints
     imageUrl: /img/about-sustainable-farming.jpg
-    text: >
+    text: >-
-      Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of relationships between organisms and their environment.
-What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.
+      This is the best way to efficiently test ideas and validate assumptions.
+      We’ll sketch possible solutions, based on all the risks identified and assumptions made during Research & Discovery phase.
+The design team will create interactive prototypes for users to test and offer feedback.
+We’ll also determine the team structure and capabilities for the project.
   - heading: Direct sourcing
     imageUrl: /img/about-direct-sourcing.jpg
     text: >